-Expanding Empathy Lecture Series
+Expanding Empathy Speaker Series

 Bringing together perspectives on empathy and moral decision-making from researchers from around the world, and providing a window into understanding when, why, and how people decide to have empathy and concern and help other people.

-“The objective of the Expanding Empathy lecture series is to bring in researchers from around the world who do work on empathy and moral decision-making from a variety of perspectives,” Cameron explains.
+“The objective of the Expanding Empathy speaker series is to bring in researchers from around the world who do work on empathy and moral decision-making from a variety of perspectives,” Cameron explains.
 “And it’s meant to provide a window into understanding when, why, and how people decide to have empathy and concern and help other people.”

 “It’s meant to be a diverse set of perspectives and angles on the different ways that empathy can manifest in everyday life contexts,” Cameron says.
 “And not just abstract, philosophical discussions—which are quite nice—but some of the topics we studied have direct, practical relevance to things like inter-group conflict and changes in empathy over time and across generations.”